 Quantity SurveyorVicenç Galiana

-From the architect.
+Text description provided by the architects.
 A small residential area in the Pyrenees is the location of a small summer house, design under common conditions for this kind of project, plot geometry, solar orientation, ... and also under two impositions by the property: its materiality, the house had to be made of wood, and budget.

 Under these premises, the project idea is a mountain shelter: a home of few meters, low technology .